 - Attributes: Fey-kin choose to from one of the following ability score bonus sets when creating their character.
 No ability score may ever be modified above a 20 or below a 7.

-- +2 to two different stats, -2 to one stat
+- +2 to two different ability scores, -2 to one ability score

-- +2 to one stat, +1 to three different stats, -2 to one stat
+- +2 to one ability score, +1 to three different ability scores, -2 to one ability score

-- +4 to one stat, -2 to two different stats
+- +4 to one ability score, -2 to one other ability score

 - Size: Fey-kin are Medium creatures and have no bonuses or penalties due to their size.

-- Base Speed: Fey-kin have a base speed of 30 feet.
+- Base Speed: Fey-kin have a Walk speed of 30 feet.

 - Languages: Fey-kin begin play speaking Common and Elven.